railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 sum of debits must equal the sum of the credits in both accounting and OpenERP's stock management.

 In accounting, all documents lead to accounting entries that form the basis of management accounting.
-If you create invoices or code in statements of account, for example, the results of the operations are accounting entries on accounts.
+If you create invoices or enter statements of account, for example, the results of the operations are accounting entries on accounts.
 And it is the same for stock management in OpenERP.
 All stock operations are carried out as simple stock moves.
 Whether you pack items, or manufacture them, or carry out a stock inventory operation, stock moves are carried out every time.